BKiarie/feb-2025-final-project-and-deployment-BKiarie/README.md

 3. Open `index.html` in any modern web browser (Chrome, Edge, Firefox, Safari).
 4. Navigate between pages using the navbar links.

-✅ No server needed.
-It's a pure frontend project (static website).

 ---